-Make use of all the data within your CRM to tailor messages specifically to each student.
+Make use of all the data within your CRM or school admissions software to tailor messages specifically to each student.
 Call out specifics from previous conversations to show students and parents you remember them.

 For example, if a student is particularly interested in your school’s soccer team, use this opportunity to let them know how excited the coach is to meet them.

 3. Make offer acceptance easy

 Busy parents are looking for simplicity — especially after a rigorous season of school applications and interviews.
 By using a robust student enrollment management system, you can provide a streamlined, straightforward process they can easily complete anywhere at any time.

 (A good enrollment software solution will also help you quickly generate personalized acceptance letters to make your life easier, too.)

 To inspire your next round of acceptance notifications, here is an example of a decision letter:

 On behalf of everyone at XYZ Academy, we’re thrilled to congratulate Maria on her acceptance to attend our institution beginning in the 2020/2021 school year!

 As you know, XYZ is a highly competitive institution, and, since our foundation in 1927, we’ve remained the proud alma mater for thousands of graduates — many of whom continued their education at some of the most prestigious colleges and universities in the country.

 We’re highly impressed with Maria’s skill set, her stellar mathematics abilities, and dedication to making a difference in our local community through her volunteer work.
 We’re honored to welcome such a brilliant and promising student to our school.
 We look forward to helping her further cultivate her knowledge and skills in our exclusive college preparatory program.